-- Bring a pot of water to the boil and cook the fish cake and prawns.
+- Boil a pot of water and cook the fish cake and prawns.
 Drain, remove from the heat and set aside.
-Throw away the water.
+Toss the water.

 - Blanch the vermicelli and bean sprouts, then drain.
 Divide into bowls.
 Top with the prawns and fish cake.

 - Heat 4 tablespoons of vegetable oil in a pan over medium heat and fry the rempah for 5-10 minutes.
 Add the dried shrimp and fry until dark brown and very fragrant.

 - Add the rempah and coconut milk in a pot.
 Turn the heat up and bring it to a rolling boil, then season the broth with fish sauce, sugar, and salt to taste.